NomicFoundation/slang/.changeset/forty-students-remember.md

 "@nomicfoundation/slang": minor
 ---

-Pratt parser should no longer panic because it only resolves on valid sequences.
+Parsing operators with missing operands should no longer panic